cloudmesh-community/hid-sp18-709/project-paper/report.md

 #### Micro SD Cards

+Because of its architecture, Raspberry devices can use either MicroSD cards or USB devices to hold the operating system.
+In our case we chose Micro SD Cards.
+They emulate
-Because of its architecture, Raspberry devices require the use of Micro SD Cards to contain the Operative system and other files.
-They emulate the Hard drive resource used on other kinds of computers.
-The reason that it is required to have at least 16 GB of memory, is because there will be several pieces of software installed in the devices, each one of them with different requirements:
+the Hard drive resource used on other kinds of computers.
+The reason we ned them is that the instalation will require at least 16 GB of memory.
+We will need to install the following detailing its requirements.

 Docker Memory Requirements: